Study Reveals Criminal Gangs Involved In Chinese Black Market Gambling IndustryChinese Citizens Turn To Illegal Gambling After Government Ban |

 |

-A government crackdown on an activity or product often leads to black markets, and that’s apparently the case when it comes to online poker and casino gaming in China.
+A government crackdown on an activity or product often leads to black markets, and that’s apparently the case when it comes to online poker and online casino gaming in China.

 The country banned online poker and mahjong in 2018 in an attempt to curb gambling in the country.
 That’s now led to many gamblers frequenting underground live casinos or heading to illegal online gaming platforms to skirt the law.